Real Estate in Tromso, Norway

 We asked foreigners in Tromso what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In a rental property in Tromso, you can typically expect to find essential appliances such as a refrigerator, stove, oven, and dishwasher in the kitchen.
 Additionally, a washing machine and sometimes a dryer are usually provided for laundry purposes.
 Some properties may also include a microwave, coffee maker, and other small appliances.
-However, it is essential to check the specific rental listing or consult with the landlord to confirm the appliances included in the property," explained one foreigner living in Tromso, Norway.
+However, it is essential to check the specific rental listing or consult with the landlord to confirm the appliances included in the property," said one expat in Tromso.

 Additional Information about Searching for a Home in Tromso: